 1843 Free Church Token 01 Minister James Porteous

 1843 Free Church Token 02 Minister James Porteous

-It was reported that the Ballantrae Cod season was not as successful as in former years.
-18 boats were engaged with the average daily take per boat being 1 Barrel selling at 15/- .
-Many of the fishermen sustained a great deal of loss to their lines caused by the trawl nets used by English fishing smacks on the cod fishing grounds
+The cod season at Ballantrae was reported as less successful than in former years.
+Eighteen boats were engaged, with the average daily take per boat being one barrel selling at 15 shillings.
+Many fishermen sustained great losses to their lines caused by English fishing smacks using trawl nets on the cod fishing grounds.

-Proposed rail link to Ballantrae
+Proposal for rail link to Ballantrae

-The road was completely blocked by the biggest snowfall recorded for many years.
-The whole road from Auchairne road end to the head of Glenapp was impassable with snow in places being 8-10 feet .
-A hearse and funeral party were blocked not far from Auchencrosh .The funeral party finding further progress impossible left the hearse in the snow.
+Road completely blocked by the biggest snowfall recorded for many years.
+The whole road from Auchairne road-end to the head of Glenapp was impassable, with snow being 8-10 feet deep in places.
+A hearse and funeral party were blocked near Auchencrosh, and the hearse had to be left in the snow.
 The driver of the Irish Mail Coach got stuck in a drift near Kilantringan Toll and was forced to stay at the Toll House overnight.
 The Road Surveyor, Mr McCall, sent thirty men to clear the road which they managed to do in a day.

-The Victoria and Albert containing the Royal Family and part of the Royal Squadron after a visit to Lochryan sailed close past Ballantrae heading up the Clyde
+The Royal Yacht 'Victoria and Albert', containing the Royal Family and part of the Royal Squadron, sailed closely past Ballantrae on its way up the Firth of Clyde after a visit to Lochryan

 Mr Andrew Miller, the Postman between Ballantrae and Daljarrock, was recorded as having walked 19 miles per day (Sunday excepted) for 14 years, calculated at 83,258 miles

 Advert for a resident Medical Practitioner for Ballantrae, offering a salary for three years of £36 per annum supplemented by employment with the Poor Law Board of at least £14 per annum.
 Applications were to be submitted to the Rev Mr Milroy, Minister of Ballantrae.